thephpleague/uri-manipulations/README.md

 Documentation
 ------

-All functions and classes are located under the following namespace : `League\Uri\Manipulations`
+All functions and classes are located under the following namespace : `League\Uri\Modifiers`

 ## URI properties